sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 3. `virtual bool handleSaiRemoveStatus(sai_api_t api, sai_status_t status, void *context = nullptr)`

 The three functions handle SAI failures in create, set, and remove operations, respectively.
-With the type of SAI API and SAI status as an input, the function could handle the failure according to the two information.
+With the type of SAI API and SAI status as an input, the function could handle the failure according to the two pieces ofinformation.

 In the scenario where a specific logic is required in one of the Orchs, this design allows the Orch to inherit the function and include the specific login in the inherited function.

-The function also allows an optional input `context`, which allow to pass context (e.g., object entry, attribute, etc.) into the function so that it could escalate the information to the ERROR_DB and upper layers.
+The function also allows an optional input `context`, which allows passing context (e.g., object entry, attribute, etc.) into the function so that it could escalate the information to the ERROR_DB and upper layers.

 #### 2.3.2 Possible execution results
 1. Return True --  No crash, no retry

-The failure handling function should return true when the failed SAI call does not require a retry after executing the funciton.
+The failure handling function should return true when the failed SAI call does not require a retry after executing the function.
-This behavior should happen in two scenraios:
+This behavior should happen in two scenarios:

-* The failure is properly handled without need for another attempt (e.g., the SAI status is `SAI_STATUS_ITEM_NOT_FOUND` in remove operation).
+* The failure is properly handled without the need for another attempt (e.g., the SAI status is `SAI_STATUS_ITEM_NOT_FOUND` in remove operation).

 * The failure is unable to be handled in orchagent and another attempt is not likely to resolve the failure.
-In such scenario, the funciton should prevent orchagent from retrying and escalate the failure to upper layers.
+In such a scenario, the function should prevent orchagent from retrying and escalate the failure to upper layers.

 2. Return False --  No crash, retry